 My brother, Harry, was in the Navy.
-He was born in 1870.
+He was born in 1870 (died 22nd June 1893).
 He served on the VICTORIA, a ship that patrolled the seas, searching out “slavers”.
 That was what they called the ships that carried slaves after slave trading became illegal.
 He said conditions on board such ships were terrible.
 “We could smell them a mile off,” he used to say.
 During manoeuvres his ship was rammed by the CAMPERDOWN because of an order mistakenly given.
 A great many lives were lost and, sad to say, Harry’s was one of them.
 I missed him a lot.
 He was good to me.
 (ED: see this link for more about the sinking in the Mediterranean off the coast of Tripoli, and the HMS Victoria Monument, 358 men were lost.)

 In 1917, during the First World War, I remember a German Zeppelin flying overhead.
 I was home at the time and mother and I were in the garden.
 Mother was frightened and hid in the shed.
 As a matter of fact, so did I.